timwood0/voter-info/README.md

 that fits within Twitter's length limit for a tweet.
 This is a rare occurrence, only happening when `voterinfo.py` cannot include at least one city in the state or territory in the tweet without exceeding the limit.

-Acknowledgement and thanks are due [vote.org](https://vote.org) for their carefully-assembled pages of state-by-state voter resources, which facilitated building this tool.
+Acknowledgement and thanks are due [voteamerica.com](https://voteamerica.com) for their carefully-assembled pages of state-by-state voter resources, which facilitated building this tool; also to Twitter:@balkingpoints for developing the tweets-to-cities targeting strategy.

 Requirements:
 - Python >=3.6